Render Studio Examples and Resources

 Create a model of the glass and the liquid.

 The following shows a cross section of the two parts: The outer glass and the liquid inside.
 To create a more realistic render, ensure there is an overlap between the glass and liquid inside the glass.
-This results in more accurate light transmission and refraction between the two adjacent clear appearances, glass and water:
+This results in more accurate light transmission and refraction between the two adjacent clear Appearances, glass and water:

 -